poiyomi/PoiyomiDocs/docs/outlines/main.md

 - `Type`: **Checkbox**

-Enables clipping of the outline if a vertex has `0` outline width.
+Enables clipping of the outline if a vertex has `0` outline thickness.

 :::tip
 If using an [Outline Size Mask](#outline-size-mask), all areas that are marked in `Black` will be clipped when this option is enabled.
+This can be useful for certain areas of your Avatar that have inverted normals, such as the Eyes.
 :::

 ### Override Base Alpha